 Up to $1,500 Onboard Cash Exclusive + No Booking Fees!

-If you are planning a vacation to Beaches, you have three toadally awesome Caribbean locations to choose from.
+If you are planning a vacation to Beaches Resorts, you have three toadally awesome Caribbean locations to choose from.
 It's so hard to choose!
 These all-inclusive resorts each have a lot to offer, but researching the activities, location, price and size of the resort, among many other factors, can help you figure out how to choose the right Beaches Resort for your family.
 You'll have no regrets!
 Hop along as we break it down to help you pick your perfect Caribbean vacation destination.
-(And stay tuned — your favorite froggies will soon be offering some hoppin' discounts on Beaches vacations!)
+(And now, your favorite froggies are offering some hoppin' discounts on Beaches vacations!)

 While the resorts are all similar in concept, they each have aspects that make them unique and special.
 One resort might capture your interests more than the others.
 Let's compare them by the factors that will most impact your decision, including location, size of the resort, activities offered, dining choices, rooms and price.